The golf model on $\mathbb{Z}/n\mathbb{Z}$ and on $\mathbb{Z}$: Introduction

-\paragraph{Final configuration:} At time 1, either the process is frozen or every ball has found a hole, hence the process has reached a \textit{final configuration}, characterized (when it is not frozen) by the set of free holes $\Holeset^1$ and the set of occupied holes $\Holeset^0 \backslash \Holeset^1$.
+\paragraph{Final configuration:} At time 1, either the process is frozen or every ball has found a hole, so the process has reached a \textit{final configuration}, characterized (if it is not frozen) by the set of free holes $\Holeset^1$ and the set of occupied holes $\Holeset^0 \backslash \Holeset^1$.